mika-littor/CGM-in-Mice-Analysis/README.md

 2. CSV file for every mouse with the data measured using the CGM.

-   The following format is best for creating neat plots (you can change the month column to contain month numbers if you wish).
+   The following format is best for creating neat plots (you can change the month column to contain month numbers if you wish to).

    | Day |  Month  | Time (HH:MM) | Value |
    |:---:|:-------:|:------------:|:-----:|